kalyanikakade123/HospitalManagementSystem/README.md

 # Hospital Management System
 Is is a simple hospital management system which involves adding patient data, viewing doctors and patients & booking appointment with the doctor.
 It is done by updating and retriving the data from the database server.
+A small management system helpful for operating hospital.
 ## Technologies used
 - JDBC (Java Database Connectivity)
 - Java
 - SQL for MySQL Database Server
 ## Database Schema
-It consists of three tables of Patients, Doctors and Appointments
+It consists of three tables: Patients, Doctors and Appointments

 Patients